fomenta/dnndeployer/README.md

 ## Publishing Challenges ##

-Every time a some user controls on a few modules were updated, deployment used to take about an entire night doing most of these steps manually on all portals and all servers.
+Every time one or more user controls on a few modules were updated, deployment used to take about an entire night doing most of these steps manually on all portals and all servers.
 While now, this can be done in minutes.

 ## Flavors ##